-- fail to receive the regulatory clearances required to market them as drugs; - be subject to proprietary rights held by others requiring the negotiation of a license agreement prior to marketing; - be difficult or expensive to manufacture on a commercial scale; - have adverse side effects that make their use less desirable; or fail to compete with product candidates or other treatments commercialized by competitors.
+- fail to receive the regulatory clearances required to market them as drugs; - be subject to proprietary rights held by others requiring the negotiation of a license agreement prior to marketing; - be difficult or expensive to manufacture on a commercial scale;

+- have adverse side effects that make their use less desirable; or - fail to compete with product candidates or other treatments commercialized by competitors.

-We currently depend, and in the future will continue to depend, on third parties to manufacture NUPLAZID and our product candidates.
-If these manufacturers fail to provide us or our collaborators with adequate supplies of clinical trial materials and commercial product or fail to comply with the requirements of regulatory authorities, we may be unable to develop or commercialize NUPLAZID or our product candidates.
+We currently depend, and in the future will continue to depend, on third parties to manufacture NUPLAZID, trofinetide and any other product candidates.
+If these manufacturers fail to provide us or our collaborators with adequate supplies of clinical trial materials and commercial product or fail to comply with the requirements of regulatory authorities, we may be unable to develop or commercialize NUPLAZID, trofinetide or any other product candidates.